Hospitality is presence.

 Allergen flagged · no nuts · 21:30 cover

-Turndown · quiet · no door knock
+Turndown · quiet arrival · no door knock

 Added to tonight’s nightly note